vindar/tgx/docs/tools.md

 - mesh conversion tools for static 3D models;
 - texture export helpers;
 - font conversion tools;
-- mesh inspection and visualization helpers.
+- generated asset inspection and visualization helpers.

 The tools are optional.
 A sketch that only uses hand-written geometry or already generated headers does not need Python, CMake or any external program at build time.